mikkelsvartveit/thesis/masterproject/text/content/02-background.md

   \text{F1-score} = 2 \cdot \frac{\text{Precision} \cdot \text{Recall}}{\text{Precision} + \text{Recall}}
   $$

 While accuracy is a simple and intuitive metric, precision, recall and F1-score requires a definition of a positive and negative class.
-When classifying a binary file as malware or benign or diagnosing disease, and detecting fraud the positive class is the one we are interested in detecting, and the negative is the one we want to avoid misclassifying.
-However, in some cases there are no clear positive and negative class, such as when detecting \ac{ISA} features in binary files.
+When classifying a binary file as malware or benign, diagnosing disease, and detecting fraud the positive class is the one we are interested in detecting, and the negative is the one we want to avoid misclassifying.
+However, in some scenarios there are no clear positive and negative class, such as when detecting \ac{ISA} features in binary files.
 In these cases, precision, recall and F1-score can be less meaningful, and accuracy is often the preferred metric.

 Accuracy still does not account for the stochastic nature of machine learning, and it is important to use statistical methods to ensure that the measured accuracy is not just due to chance.
 In binary classification problems without a clear positive class, evaluating estimating confidence intervals for accuracy and running paired t-tests gives a better understanding of the model performance.